Click here to install Vsnips:

 and what's most important is that if you are an vimmer, you had to

 write snippets for these two editors, which bothers me.

 How to use Vsnips

-This plugin base on the snippet api in VScode, weather
+This plugin based on the snippet api in VScode, whether

 you have used UltiSnips or not, it's easy to start.